 Mitt navn er Per Kirknes og jeg jobber som advokat i PwC.
 Mitt arbeidsfelt er merverdiavgift og toll, med særlig fokus på internasjonale forhold og cross border transactions.
 Jeg har arbeidet i PwC siden 2010, og har også erfaring fra tollmyndighetene.

 My name is Per Kirknes, and I am an Attorney at Law working in the indirect tax team in PwC Oslo.
 I specialize in international trade with goods, including domestic and international VAT issues, as well as customs and excise duties.
 My work is often related to cross-border transactions, including structuring of supply chains and analyses of intra-group transactions.
-I also provides advice related to specific customs issues like valuation, origin, classification and customs procedures.
+I also provide advice related to specific customs issues like valuation, origin, classification and customs procedures.
 I have been with PwC since 2010.
 Prior to that I worked ten years with development of the Norwegian customs legislation in the Directorate of Customs and Excise.